-Medical Music Mondays: Terror of the Night
+Medical Music Mondays: Convulsive Syncope

 Night terrors are super scary.
 And the kid doesn't even remember them!
 They're more like sleep walking than nightmares and parents are often worried that it's a seizure or something more serious.